earlbellinger/Multiperiod/README.md

 # multiperiod
-R package for the multiperiodic Fourier decomposition
+R and Matlab packages for the multiperiodic Fourier decomposition